 Students at The Charter School are encouraged at an early stage to start thinking about their future careers and employment.
 There is a whole programme of activities organised to open the students' minds to ideas about their future - and to raise their aspirations.

 Activities include a wide range of external speakers in assemblies; visits to externally organised careers/employability or university fairs; discussion groups and workshops, and visits to different workplaces and companies.

 We host a Careers Fair every year in school where pupils have the opportunity to meet employers and individual professionals from a whole range of employment sectors and training providers.
 Pupils can find out about apprenticeships, further and higher education, and employment options.

-We encourage our students to aim high and we work with all year groups to help pupils acquire the skills they will need to gain employment in their future careers.
-We have excellent links with world class organisations such as PWC, King and Wood Mallesons, Kings College Hospital, O2, The Royal Philharmonic Orchestra, and the National Theatre.
+The school also works closely with local businesses and organisations to provide mentors and work experience for students in year 10 and year 12 as they look to explore their chosen career paths further.We encourage our students to aim high and we work with all year groups to help pupils acquire the skills they will need in order to be successful in their future careers.
+We have excellent links with world class organisations such as PWC, Transport for London, Kings College Hospital, O2, The Royal Philharmonic Orchestra, and the National Theatre.

 Work Experience Week 14th - 18th May 2018